arp95/path_planning_dijkstra/README.md

 ### Software Required
 To run the .py files, use Python 3.
-Standard Python 3 libraries like numpy and OpenCV are used.
+Standard Python 3 libraries like numpy, heapq and OpenCV are used.